thank you for volunteering!

 We need to remind any volunteer serving your community that any email sent to or from them involving the Association is deemed as an official record and can be legally discoverable.
 For this reason, we recommend each volunteer create a separate account or use their subject line to separate their personal email from the Association.

 Our firm will use the subject line when sending you an email.
 The subject will start with your community name, then the subject title.
 An example is Subject: Stonebrook: Board Welcome.
 Using this approach will save you time searching and provide you an opportunity to aggregate.
-If you email using your community assisgned email, our firm will then have all the needed records in the event of a request and you would only need to sign an affidavit rather than printing and organizing all emails from your machine.
+If you email using your community assigned email, our firm will then have all the needed records in the event of a request and you would only need to sign an affidavit rather than printing and organizing all emails from your machine.

 We provide an online form for your members and the Board to request maintenance – click here to use the Maintenance Form.

 While Florida law does not require any committees, Board members will quickly realize the many obligations related to keeping your community operating smoothly.
-We encourage volunteers to participate.

 Request to Join a Committee or the Board